awslabs/damo/USAGE.md

 - For snapshot and visualization of DAMON's monitoring results and running status
   - `show`, and `status` are included
-- For recording the access monitoring results and visualizing those
+- For recording the access monitoring results and utilizing the records
-  - `record` and `report` are included
+  - `record`, `report` and `replay` are included
 - For more convenient use of `damo`
   - `version` and `fmt_json` are included